-During previous consultation on this Council received a number of submissions which provided valuable feedback on this proposal.
-In response, Council decided to delay the introduction of a differential on the roading rate to allow further engagement with iwi and the forestry sector, this was done in late 2022 and early 2023.
+During previous consultation in 2022 Council received a number of submissions which provided valuable feedback on this proposal.
+In response, Council decided to delay the introduction of a differential on the roading rate to allow further engagement with iwi and the forestry sector.
+This further engagement was done in late 2022 / early 2023.